 Amicus Curiae Participation

 NCVLI participates in cases around the country as amicus curiae, which is Latin for “friend of the court.”
 Our input explains the national implications of cases to courts and suggests how their decision will impact future victims.
 Ultimately, to establish precedent so that tomorrow’s victims do not face the same hurdles as today’s victims, it is critical to secure decisions from the highest courts in each jurisdiction - state and federal.
-This past year, NCVLI participated as amicus curiae in 18 cases, including 3 cases before the United States Supreme Court.
+NCVLI aims to participate as amicus curiae in a minimum of 12 cases per year.

 Legal Technical Assistance

 To ensure that victim attorneys and advocates everywhere can make the most sophisticated arguments on behalf of victims in every case, NCVLI provides legal technical assistance in the form of research, writing, and strategic advice nationwide.
-NCVLI’s legal team responded to more than 150 requests for technical assistance this past year from all across the country.
+NCVLI’s legal team responded 179 requests for technical assistance this past year from all across the country.
 Request technical assistance from NCVLI here.

 What Our Partners Are Saying